New Constraints on Macroscopic Dark Matter Using Radar Meteor Detectors: Conclusions and Future Work

 Here we consider the atmosphere as a detection volume, and radar as the probing method.
 We show that macroscopic DM particles passing through the atmosphere can produce ionization deposits that are detectable with radar systems.
 We model the spatial evolution of the ionization over time, taking into account ambipolar diffusion and reattachment effects, to accurately determine the detectability of the resulting ionization density.

 Figure~\ref{fig:full_exclusion_region_final} shows that existing data, sensitive only to low velocities at meteoric altitudes, can be used to search for macroscopic DM, even without a dedicated analysis, constraining a wide range of parameter space.
-Our constraints are model-independent in the sense that no particular model of composite DM is assumed.
-We leave it for future work to connect these empirical constraints to realistic particle-physics models, potentially including form factors that could reduce the cross section and change the kinematics of the struck nuclei.
+Our constraints are model-independent in the sense that no particular model of composite DM is assumed, but we note that there are composite models, e.g., those of Refs.~\cite{Enqvist:2001jd, Grabowska:2018lnd}, that can lie in our parameter space for a range of input choices.
+We leave it for future work to further develop such particle-physics models, potentially including form factors that could reduce the cross section and change the kinematics of the struck nuclei.
 We expect that this would shift but not eliminate the regions, e.g., reducing the cross section would allow more DM to reach meteor altitudes.

 Figure~\ref{fig:full_exclusion_region_final} also shows that there is much sensitivity to be gained by also taking into account velocity in the data analysis.
 If future meteor radar experiments are sensitive to the full DM velocity range, the sensitivity would improve by orders of magnitude, even with no increase in exposure.
 Since targets with typical DM velocities of a few hundred km/s cannot be meteors (the flux of interstellar meteors is negligible), the backgrounds to such searches would be low.
 Here we conservatively use flux alone, because only a small subset of the meteors have well-defined velocities for the CUAM radar system considered here, since the system was built for a wholly different purpose, for which velocity information was not required for every echo.
 This can likely be improved upon in future work by implementing additional velocity-determining methods to the data.